Azure/azure-sdk/docs/engineering-system/repo-branching.md

 `master` is the main default branch that lives forever and should never be force pushed to.
 The master branch must always be in a working state where CI builds succeed (e.g. build, analyze, and tests passing).
 All other branches are intentionally short lived and should be removed once they are no longer needed.

-Note that while master will always be in a buildable state it will not necessarily always represent the state of the latest published packages.
+While master will always be in a buildable state it will not necessarily always represent the state of the latest official published packages.
 To figure out the state of the code for a given released package you need to use the tag for that released package.
+This rule might vary between the different language repos as some languages that allow direct references to source code (i.e. python, js) like to keep the master branch matching the latest published official package and so you may need to refer to specific instructions in the language repos for the rules.

 ## Work should happen in Forks